truenas/documentation/content/Contributing/Documentation/Template/_index.md

 ## Final Steps

-Make sure to include any final steps the user can take to confirm the procedure was done correctly.
+Make sure to include any final steps the user can take to confirm they executed the procedure correctly.
 Be specific!
-Using vague terms can be misleading and result in confusion.
+Using vague terms can mislead or confuse the reader.
+Do not assume the reader knows what you are talking about.
-Instead, directly say what happens:
+Instead, directly state what happens. for example:
-"Clicking *Generate Debug* compiles system information into a *.tar* file.
+"Click *Generate Debug* to compile the system information into a *.tar* file.
 A dialog opens to download the file to your local system."

-This is also a good place to put any troubleshooting tips, in case the user isn't seeing the expected result.
+This is a good place to put any troubleshooting tips, in case the user is not seeing the expected result.

+If a command or setting should produce a specific result, provide that information.
+If the command or setting does not produce the result provide information on what that means and how to correct or resolve the problem.

 ```